NeleBiH/LiquidctlGUI/README.md

 LiquidctlGUI is attempt of creating simple interface for liquidctl (https://github.com/liquidctl/liquidctl) using AI because i am not coder and your cat might be set on fire if you run this code so no any promises😉

-You have to have liquidctl installed search it trough your package manager or install it via terminal using pip udo apt update  /  sudo yum update  /  sudo dnfupdate sudo apt or yum or dnf install python3 python3-pip pip3 install liquidctl pip3 install pyqt5
+You have to have liquidctl installed search it trough your package manager or install it via terminal using pip

+sudo apt update  /  sudo yum update  /  sudo dnfupdate

+sudo apt or yum or dnf install python3 python3-pip

+pip3 install liquidctl

+pip3 install pyqt5